Arctic demo site

 Socio-Economic tools and risk projections enable the assessment of climate risks and the establishment of projections and metrics regarding future investments.

-• Identify highly vulnerable hot-spots using open datasets for Copernicus services and satellite-derived variables;
+• Identify highly vulnerable hot-spots using open datasets for Copernicus services and satellite-derived variables.

-• Transform this knowledge into a specific regional model and include this in the Resilience Knowledge Booster;
+• Transform this knowledge into a specific regional model and include this in the Resilience Knowledge Booster.

 • Use the RKB and regional model to elaborate economic assessment metrics to aid decision making about investments and future mitigation plans.